-The wait is over, with the first release of Census 2011 data today.
+The wait is over, with the first release of census data today and Census 2011 shows large population changes in local areas.
 The following datasets were published for England and Wales at national, regional and local authority level:

 Approximately 24% of the population are aged under 20, while 16.4% are aged 65+.